From: Yeshivat Har Etzion Office <office@etzion.org.il>

 The Ramban offers a very novel interpretation:

-"It was the custom of the elders to take one of their
+"It was the custom of the elders to take one of their younger sons to be with them to attend them.

-would constantly lean on his arm, never being
+He would constantly lean on his arm,

-zekunim' because he attended him in his old age."
+called 'ben zekunim' because he attended him in his old age."

 "Ben zekunim" is not a chronological determination, nor a